-According to a study conducted at MediaPost last year, US companies will have spent over $65 billion dollars for their yearly SEO campaigns.
-The figure will only grow in the coming years with $72 B on 2018 and $79 B the year after.
+According to a study conducted at MediaPost last year, US companies will have spent over $65 billion dollars for their yearly search engine optimization campaigns.
+The figure will only grow in the coming years with $72 B on 2018 and $79 B the year after (source).

 Simply put, there is money to be made with SEO, which explains why people are throwing money on SEO campaigns for their businesses.
 Therefore, if you want to understand how this strategy can help your online business achieve greater heights, then read on and determine for yourself if you want to jump into the SEO pit.

 Search engine optimization is the process of getting a website to rank in search results for your target keyword. (note: Here’s what you need to create a website)